E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 The implementation presented here is meant to show the feasibility of the interfacing, not to deal with all the possible cases.
-We therefore restrict in this module to the relevant case in which i) the simulation is run in parallel using MPI, ii) a single SIONlib-type physical file is produced, and iii) the post-processing is done by a single process.
+We therefore restrict in this module to the relevant case in which: i) the simulation is run in parallel using MPI, ii) a single SIONlib-type physical file is produced, and iii) the post-processing is done by a single process.

-Finally, we would like to underline that, while SIONlib_ is optimized for a large number of processes, the reduction from several output files to just one is in any case a benefit, for example when it comes to the maintenance of the simulation output.
+Finally, we would like to underline that, while SIONlib_ is optimized for a large number of MPI tasks, the reduction from several output files to just one is in any case a benefit, for example when it comes to the maintenance of the simulation output.